spencer-shadley/completed-class/class-content/20-State/02-Homework/Master/client/README.md

 export default Header;
 ```

-This ensures that when the project is built, Webpack will correctly move the images into the build folder, and provide us with correct paths.
+This ensures that when the project is built, Webpack will correctly move the images into the build directory, and provide us with correct paths.

 This works in CSS too: